Bomus material: Ideal customer profile template, ICP checklist and survey template .

 In this video, I'll show you how to use Stalkscan for collecting the data about your customers.

-Besides the basic information about the job position, age, sex, the location I personally recommend to take a look at websites your customers share content on their profiles.
+Besides the basic information about the job position, age, sex, the location I personally recommend to take a look at the websites your customers share content from on their profiles.

 What influencers content do they engage with.

 This will help you to figure out target resources you'll be able to use for content promotion, PR and lead generation.